yotiosoft/dptran/README.md

 #### Translate from an editor

-You can translate the contents from an editor (e.g. vi, vim, nano, emacs, etc.) with dptran.
+You can translate the contents from an editor (e.g. vi, vim, nano, emacs, etc.) with dptran by using the ``-e`` option.

 ##### Example: vi
 ```bash